Faroe Islands: Relationship with Denmark

 The Faroe Islands have been under Norwegian-Danish control since 1388.
 The 1814 Treaty of Kiel terminated the Danish–Norwegian union, and Norway came under the rule of the King of Sweden, while the Faroe Islands, Iceland, and Greenland remained Danish possessions.
 From ancient times the Faroe Islands had a parliament (Løgting), which was abolished in 1816, and the Faroe Islands were to be governed as an ordinary Danish amt (county), with the Amtmand as its head of government.
-In 1851, the Løgting was reinstated, but, until 1948, served mainly as an advisory body.
+In 1851, the Løgting was reinstated, but, until 1948, it served mainly as an advisory body.

-The islands are home to a notable independence movement that has seen an increase in popular support within recent decades.
+The islands are home to an independence movement that has seen an increase in popular support within recent decades.
 At the end of World War II, some of the population favoured independence from Denmark, and on 14 September 1946, an independence referendum was held on the question of secession.
 It was a consultative referendum, the parliament not being bound to follow the people's vote.
 This was the first time that the Faroese people had been asked whether they favoured independence or wanted to continue within the Danish kingdom.

 The result of the vote was only a slight majority in favour of secession.
 The Speaker of the Løgting, together with the majority, initiated the process of becoming an independent state.
 The minority of the Løgting left in protest, regarding these actions as illegal.
 One parliament member, Jákup í Jákupsstovu, was shunned by his own party, the Social Democratic Party, for having joined the majority of the Løgting.

 The Speaker of the Løgting declared the Faroe Islands independent on 18 September 1946.

 On 25 September 1946, a Danish prefect announced to the Løgting that the king, rejecting the majority vote, had dissolved the parliament and ordered new elections.